 These pups won’t get very big—just 10 to 11 inches tall and 15 to 20 pounds—but their personality and self-confidence far exceed their body size.
 This lively and handsome little breed is known for its all-white double coat, which looks fluffy (but it’s not) and adorable white-whiskered face with a black nose and dark brown eyes that always suggest a smile.
-You might want to hold off on kissing that cute puppy face, though, because you could spread these diseases to your dog.

 Michael Phelps ain’t got nothing on me

 With a wavy, waterproof coat that is oily to the touch, this pup was born to swim and loves to hop in a lake or bay.
 Its naturally athletic body weighs 55 to 80 pounds and stands fairly tall at 21 to 26 inches.
 They are always a solid color, either chocolatey brown, sedge (reddish gold), or deadgrass (golden).
 Here’s one more clue, it is the official dog of an East Coast state.

 The face is a huge clue: As a pup, it already bears a striking resemblance to a German shepherd, Norwegian elkhound, or maybe a Tervuren.
 Like its cousins, it has the hallmark proud carriage of the head, but this breed has a mask and ears that are black.
 The coat is a rich fawn to mahogany, with black tips on the hairs.
 It also has a square build weighing between 40 and 80 pounds and 22 to 26 inches tall.
 This dog is pretty emotive, so you’ll definitely notice these signs your dog is secretly mad at you.

 I was the dog on the Coppertone suntan lotion bottle